Anthony500/chat_app/README.md

 And if the chat window is closed before the chatlog window or the user didn't quit properly, the chatlog window loops a readfile error because the named pipe is closed but it's still reading for input.

 ==========================================================

-I'm still working on the main files, nothing is complete.
+I created this just to understand winsocks and IPC on windows.
+And I am still working on the main files, nothing is complete.
 I do not take any responsibility for using this software.